How do I budget for a home renovation?Published on Tuesday October 22, 2019

 While adding on the hardwood floors can seem like a great decision at the time, it can throw a wrench in your budget and your schedule.
 If your budget is top of mind, making sure that you stick to your plan once it’s made can go a long way in keeping your project under budget.

 Long Home Products offers a variety of financing and payment options to help make your home renovation dreams a reality.
 We even offer unsecured loans up to $75,000 through our special relationships with banks and lending institutions.
-Give us a call at 866-270-7058 or visit us online to speak to our product specialists and get the ball rolling on your next home improvement project.
+Visit us online to speak to our product specialists and get the ball rolling on your next home improvement project.

 Interested in Long Home Products?